 - Capitalize on the positive opportunities provided by the COVID-19 pandemic to promote peaceful co-existence, social cohesion and combat stigmatization, engendering the cooperation needed to limit and respond effectively to the spread of the disease.

-- Build on mental health and psychosocial support provided to individuals and families, reinforce community-level healing processes, which is critical in the implementation and delivery of other outcome areas, such as livelihoods and governance.
+- Building on mental health and psychosocial support provided to individuals and families, reinforce community level healing processes, which is critical in the implementation and delivery of other outcome areas, such as livelihoods and governance.

-IOM will continue advancing national land legislation in conjunction with national ministries and parliamentarians, while simultaneously serving individual housing, land and property (HLP) needs at the grassroots level.
-In particular, IOM will:
+IOM will continue advancing national land legislation in conjunction with national ministries and parliamentarians, while simultaneously serving individual HLP needs at the grassroots level:

 - Expand HLP rights-based education to individuals across the country, including comprehensive training in collaborative/alternative dispute resolution (CDR/ADR) methodologies, to provide community members with tools to settle disputes in a transparent, equitable and accessible manner, without reliance on overburdened and inaccessible court systems.

 - Provide widespread education and training to ensure all parties are aware of their land rights as guaranteed by the national law, and strengthen access to land rights for women and vulnerable people, including providing legal counselling and services to women and addressing harmful gender norms and HLP practices among traditional and formal HLP institutions.